zarzouram/image_captioning_with_transformers/README.md

 `code/create_dataset.py` processes the images, tokenizes the captions text, and creates the vocabulary dictionary.
 The code also randomly split the data into train, validation, and test splits (We only have the train and validation splits).
+Each of train, validation, and testing split contains 86300, 18494, and 18493 images respectively.

+In the dataset, each image has five or more captions.
+Five random captions are selected during dataset preparation if more than five are available.
+Also, I neglect the words which occur less than three times and replace them with the "UNKOWN" special token.
+Other special tokens are used: the "start of the sentence", the "end of the sentence", and the "pad" tokens.

-Then, it saves the images in `hdf5` files, tokenized captions in `JSON` files, and the vocabulary dictionary in a  `pth` file.
+The script saves the images in `hdf5` files, tokenized captions in `JSON` files, and the vocabulary dictionary in a  `pth` file.

 To run the code the following arguments are needed: